rohitsinghlab/raygun/README.md

 After the raygun package has been installed, you can use it to generate samples using the `raygun-sample-single` command.
 For most users, `raygun-sample-single` should be all you need.
+A single generation should take about 0.3 secs on an A100 GPU.

 ~~We strongly recommend that the user first fine-tune the model on the target sequence or a set of related sequences.~~